Hermes in talks to buy Swiss watch dial supplier

-PARIS (Reuters) - French handbag maker Hermes (HRMS.PA) said its watch unit was in exclusive talks to buy all of Swiss high-end dial maker Nateber, as luxury watchmakers scramble to secure supplies of high-quality parts.
+PARIS, March 6 (Reuters) - French handbag maker Hermes said its watch unit was in exclusive talks to buy all of Swiss high-end dial maker Nateber, as luxury watchmakers scramble to secure supplies of high-quality parts.

 The move comes several months after Hermes agreed to buy almost a third of family-owned Swiss watch case maker Joseph Erard.